WilsonYangLiu/hello-world/lncRNA.md

 * run.bash
 * start_lncRNA.bash: 任务提交脚本
 ### 设置
 1. inputs/<ChIP_prj>: Your ChIP-Seq analysis results.
 Make sure you have peak files in bed format in your `inputs/<ChIP_prj>/bed` directory.
 You can generate them by performing your own ChIP-Seq analysis.
-Otherwise, the bed files can be obtained from well-known projects, for example `ENCODE` project
 2. inputs/<RNA_prj>: Make sure this link link properly with the directory of your `RNA-Seq_Standard` project you set in `STEP 1`
 3. inputs/group_info.txt: Please follow this example file to set up your sample sheet.
 Please make sure you match your sample name with the sample name you used in `RNA-Seq_Standard` pipeline (Sample name should match the directory name in the `RNA-Seq/pipeline/alignment/` folder and `RNA-Seq/pipeline/cufflinks`)
 4. inputs/params.bash: Please change the parameters as your desire in this file